+ Are the condoms actually green?

 - Phtalates don't need to be used (suspected to be carcinogenic and mutagenic when in contact with the skin)

-That being said, if you need additional lubrication, we add one or more lubricant sachets (add link) to each order to guarantee a good time when using the condoms!
+That being said, if you need additional lubrication, we sell water-based lubricant so you can have a good time when using the condoms!

-I have an allergy against gluten (celiac disease) - may I use the condoms?
++ I have an allergy to gluten (celiac disease) - may I use the condoms?

 Yes you can use them, there is no gluten used in the manufacturing.